wasmCloud/wasmcloud.com/docs/cli/inspect.md

 description: "wash inspect command reference"
 ---

 Inspect helps you to examine the capabilities of a wasmCloud component.
-It accepts the path to the wasmCloud actor or provider and prints out the properties of that component.
+It accepts the path to the wasmCloud component or provider and prints out the properties of that component.

 #### Usage